microsoft/typespec/docs/tutorial.md

 * Namespaces & Usings: groups models and operations together into hierarchical groups with friendly names
 * Imports: links declarations across multiple files and libraries together into a single program
 * Decorators: bits of TypeScript code that add metadata or sometimes mutate declarations
-* Libraries: encapsulate ADL definitions into reusable components
+* Libraries: encapsulate Cadl definitions into reusable components

-In addition, ADL comes with a standard library for describing REST APIs and generating OpenAPI.
+In addition, Cadl comes with a standard library for describing REST APIs and generating OpenAPI.
 Other protocol bindings are a work in progress!

 ### Models

-ADL models are used to describe data shapes or schemas.
+Cadl models are used to describe data shapes or schemas.
 Models have any number of members and can extend and be composed with other models.
 Members are required by default, but can made optional by appending a "?" to the member name.
 The following defines a data shape with two members:

 ```
 model Dog {